moar-things/nenb/docs/src/examples/using-the-doc-directive.nenb.md

 Directives are markdown headers - one `#` character at the start of the line followed by a whitespace character.
-The next token on the line starts with `@` which indicates this is a directive and not a run of the mill markdown header.
+The next token on the line starts with `@` which indicates this is a directive and not a typical markdown header.
 The name of this directive is **`doc`**.

 The **`doc`** directive supports a number of attributes, show above as list items